Sterling, CO

 When Pastor Timothy Hazen and his wife Linda stepped into leadership at The Rock Assembly of God in May 2023, they saw more than a church building.
 They saw potential.
 Located in the heart of Sterling, Colorado, this former elementary school turned church campus covers an entire city block.
 “We immediately sensed a great potential for the area to grow and reach out to neighboring communities,” Pastor Tim shared.
 “Our first goal was to restore confidence among the body of believers.”

 Sterling, a town of around 13,000 residents, reflects the hardworking roots of eastern Colorado.
-It’s a community marked by agriculture, blue-collar industry, and resilience, but also burdened by the real challenges of poverty, addiction, and limited access to stable housing and transportation.
-Many in the community are searching for purpose, value, and hope.
+It’s a community marked by agriculture, blue-collar industry, and resilience, but also burdened by real challenges such as poverty, addiction, and limited access to stable housing and transportation.
+Many in the community continue to search for purpose, value, and hope.

-At The Rock, these challenges have long been felt.
-With aging facilities and limited resources, necessary building upgrades seemed out of reach.
-“The lack of finances and able-bodied individuals has placed the facilities in need,” Pastor Timothy explained.
+At The Rock Assembly of God, these challenges have long been felt.
+For years, aging facilities and limited resources made necessary building upgrades seem out of reach.
+“The lack of finances and able-bodied individuals had placed the facilities in need,” Pastor Timothy explained.
 “We were growing, but we did not see any hope of accomplishing some very important upgrades.”
-That’s exactly where SeedOne is stepping in with tools, hearts, and hands ready to help.
+That changed when SeedOne stepped in with tools, hearts, and hands ready to serve.

-Beginning September 26, 2025, SeedOne volunteers will arrive in Sterling to revitalize The Rock’s campus.
-The upcoming work will not only give the church building a much-needed facelift, but it's also expected to reduce gas and electric costs by nearly $800 per month.
-Those savings mean more resources can be poured directly into the ministry.
+Beginning September 26, 2025, SeedOne volunteers arrived in Sterling to revitalize The Rock’s campus, and the work is now complete.
+The transformation not only gave the church a much-needed facelift but also significantly improved efficiency, reducing gas and electric costs by nearly $800 per month.
+Those savings are now being redirected into ministry and outreach.
 “SeedOne has brought hope and excitement back into the body and the neighborhood,” said Pastor Tim.
 “People are looking at us with curiosity and wonder, opening opportunities for conversation and ministry.”